 Thanks for your interest in joining YouthWork and GETTING THINGS DONE for your community!

-YouthWork members are young adults ages 17-26+ from central and northern Michigan and the Upper Peninsula who want to GET THINGS DONE for their community and learn important job and life skills.
+YouthWork members are young adults ages 17-26+ from Michigan who want to GET THINGS DONE for their community and learn important job and life skills.
 Some limited positions may be available for 15-16 year olds.

 YouthWork members come from all walks of life.
 Some have experience in conservation or construction and just want to learn new skills or give back to their community.
 Others have never had a job or worked outdoors and want to gain experience.
 No matter where you’re starting, we want you to succeed and will provide the training and support necessary to help you reach your goals.

 All are welcome at YouthWork and all of us benefit from YouthWork activities.
 At the heart of YouthWork is an inclusive culture where our vulnerable, diverse members are met with respect and kindness.
 YouthWork proudly accepts and deliberately recruits members from varying backgrounds, with varying talents and capabilities.